DaleOrders/AWS-Study-Notes/README.md

 Kept in sync using **asynchronous replication**

 RDS Read-Replicas are read only replicas of an RDS instance.
+You can not write to them.

 ![image](https://user-images.githubusercontent.com/52617475/145320825-8842e8b1-3400-4f87-9554-22638ad39377.png)